 If you can’t find your Alien Registration Number on any USCIS documents or visas, then the Freedom of Information Act system is in place to help you get ahold of your immigration file, which includes the number.
 Alternatively, you can schedule an InfoPass appointment at your local USCIS office.

 Is My A-Number the Same as My USCIS Case Number?

 No, these are distinct numbers.
 Your USCIS case number (also called receipt number) is the one USCIS assigns to your application.
 The government uses the Alien Registration Number to identify you as a person.
-The USCIS case number is 13 digits and always starts with 3 letters and then 10 numbers.
-Your A-number (seven to nine digits) remains the same across your documents, visas, or green cards issued.
+The USCIS case number is 13 digits and always starts with three letters and then 10 numbers.
+Your A-number (seven to nine digits) remains the same across your documents, visas, or green cards.
 If you apply for a green card and then apply for citizenship later on, the two applications you fill out will have different USCIS case numbers, but the same A-number will be listed.
 If you see “USCIS#” or “USCIS number” on documentation that doesn’t use the word “case” after it, then you should use your Alien Registration Number in that instance.
-As you can see, it can get quite confusing, so we highly recommended trusting your immigration case with an experienced attorney.
+As you can see, it can get quite confusing, so we highly recommend trusting your immigration case with an experienced attorney.

 How Do I Check My Immigration Status?

 The receipt number is a unique 13-character identifier that USCIS provides for each application or petition it receives.
 The agency uses it to identify and track its cases.

 The receipt number consists of three letters-for example, EAC, WAC, LIN, SRC, NBC, MSC or IOE-and 10 numbers.
 You can find it on notices of action USCIS has sent you.